2023 MED QSR WEB SITE INDEX

 Underwater cables

-167. Over the past 15 years, the Mediterranean region has seen a rapid spread of information and communication technologies (ICTs), with, for example, the total number of mobile cellular telephone subscriptions doubling between 2005 and 2021 to exceed 580 million.
+162. Over the past 15 years, the Mediterranean region has seen a rapid spread of information and communication technologies (ICTs), with, for example, the total number of mobile cellular telephone subscriptions doubling between 2005 and 2021 to exceed 580 million.
 The share of the population using the internet has increased by several folds in a number of countries, most notably in Albania and Algeria, but also in Lebanon, Tunisia, Syrian Arab Republic, Egypt, Morocco and Türkiye.
 As of 2021, the share of internet users in the national populations is above 70% in almost all the Mediterranean countries, and above 90% in Cyprus, Israel and Spain.
 The number of mobile-cellular subscriptions per 100 inhabitants is the lowest in Libya (around 43) and remains below 100 in Albania, Egypt, Lebanon and Syrian Arab Republic.

-168. Submarine cables are deployed in an imbalanced way throughout the Mediterranean Sea, promoting connections of the most developed regions of the world.
+163. Submarine cables are deployed in an imbalanced way throughout the Mediterranean Sea, promoting connections of the most developed regions of the world.
 This contributes to maintaining a digital divide for the SEMCs where despite remarkable progress, significant shares of the population remained excluded from the use of ICTs (because of inability to access technologies or lack of skills to use them).
-The digital transition seemed to be slower and mainly focused on urban areas in Algeria, Egypt, Libya, Tunisia and Syrian Arab Republic (UNEP/ MAP and Plan Bleu, 2020).
+The digital transition seemed to be slower and mainly focused on urban areas in Algeria, Egypt, Libya, Tunisia and Syrian Arab Republic (UNEP/ MAP and Plan Bleu 2020).

 Pipelines

-169. An overview of the existing and planned oil and gas pipelines (onshore and underwater) for the Mediterranean is not available.
+164. An overview of the existing and planned oil and gas pipelines (onshore and underwater) for the Mediterranean is not available.

-170. One of the older gas conveyors is the 2,475 km long Trans-Mediterranean Pipeline built in 1983 to transport natural gas from Algeria to Italy via Tunisia and Sicily, with a capacity of more than 33.5 billion cubic metres a year (bcm/ yr)42.
+165. One of the older gas conveyors is the 2,475 km long Trans-Mediterranean Pipeline built in 1983 to transport natural gas from Algeria to Italy via Tunisia and Sicily, with a capacity of more than 33.5 billion cubic metres a year (bcm/ yr)42.
 Several new gas pipelines, such as the Trans-Adriatic and EastMed Pipelines are planned to respond to the need for an increased gas supply to Europe and to diversify natural gas import routes by the EU.
-The recent construction of the TANAP (Trans- Anatolian Pipeline) is planned to establish a connection to the Trans-Adriatic Pipeline to reach Greece and Italy, and provide the EU with access to 16 bcm/ yr of gas extracted by Azerbaijan from the Caspian Sea (UNEP/ MAP and Plan Bleu, 2020).
+The recent construction of the TANAP (Trans- Anatolian Pipeline) is planned to establish a connection to the Trans-Adriatic Pipeline to reach Greece and Italy, and provide the EU with access to 16 bcm/ yr of gas extracted by Azerbaijan from the Caspian Sea (UNEP/ MAP and Plan Bleu 2020).

 42https://www.hydrocarbons-technology.com/projects/trans-med-pipeline/